Darkkness/hack-bundle-tampermonkey/README.md

 auto kill
  # SURVIV.IO HACK INCLUDES

- just read the README.md in the hack
+ just read the README.md in the folder